TrueNASTrueNAS Nightly Development Documentation

 You can activate the password for the root user for some limited uses, but you should return to a security-hardened operation by disabling the root password immediately after you finish with the limited use.

-After setting up the admin user from one of the scenarios documented above, enter admin and the password to log into SCALE.
+After setting up the truenas_admin user from one of the scenarios documented above, enter truenas_admin and the password to log in.

 Logging In as Root